 It took several neurologists and other medical specialists, numerous MRIs and other neurological tests to finally make a diagnosis of Primary Progressive Multiple Sclerosis.
 That was just two months after my 58th birthday.
 I was told I had almost made the record books.
 It certainly was a distinction I could have done without!
 MS usually strikes young adults between 20 and 45 years of age.

 I was devastated and terrified.
 My mother had experienced her first MS symptoms when I was in my late teens, and she had been confined to a wheelchair at the time of my diagnosis for over 25 years.
 My mother's MS was the relapsing remitting kind (quite different from mine), so her symptoms were not at all similar.
 I have since learned that no two people experience MS exactly the same way.
 MS is a degenerative process wherein the myelin sheath surrounding the spinal chord and brain develops lesions or hardened areas called a sclerosis (scar), hence the name multiple sclerosis, or many scars.
 The individual symptoms vary widely depending on severity and location of the lesions.

-Today I am 76 years old, look 60, and have no MS symptoms
+Today I am 80 years old and have no MS symptoms whatsoever.